blogjs/blogjs.github.io/_posts/2016-05-29-ecmascript-6.markdown

 layout: post
 comments: true
 categories:
-    - Ecmascript 6
+    - ECMAScript6
     - Javascript
-title:  "Ecmascript 6 review, explanation, comparsion with ecmascript 5"
+title:  "ECMAScript 6 review, explanation, comparsion with ECMAScript 5"
 date:   2016-05-29 20:00:00 +0200
 published: true
 tags:
-    - Ecmascript 6
+    - ECMAScript6
-    - Ecmascript 2016
+    - ECMAScript 2016
-description: "Reviewing Ecmascript 6.
-Information about ecmascript 6.
-Differences between ecmascript 5 and ecmascript 6.
+description: "Reviewing ECMAScript 6.
+Information about ECMAScript 6.
+Differences between ECMAScript 5 and ECMAScript 6.
 ES6 code examples.
-Showing browser support for Ecmascript 2015."
+Showing browser support for ECMAScript 2015."
+keywords: "ECMAScript 6, ECMAScript 2015, ECMAScript 2016, javascript, es6 vs es5"
 thumbnail: "/public/es6.png"

 ---

 HI.
 If you are here.
-It seems you've heard about **Ecmascript 6**, and want to know more.
+It seems you've heard about **ECMAScript 6**, and want to know more.

-If we'll check [Wikipedia](https://en.wikipedia.org/wiki/ECMAScript), it says that **Ecmascript** is a _'trademarked scripting-language specification'_.
+If we'll check [Wikipedia](https://en.wikipedia.org/wiki/ECMAScript), it says that **ECMAScript** is a _'trademarked scripting-language specification'_.
 It means that **ES** - it's a specification or in another words standards of scripting languages, such as **JavaScript**, **ActionScript**, **Jscript**.
-**Ecmascript** it is actually core of that languages, standards they are based at.<!--more-->
+**ECMAScript** it is actually core of that languages, standards they are based at.<!--more-->

 ___

-## Ecmascript 6
+## ECMAScript 6

-Known as **ES6** or **Ecmascript 2015** was finalized in June 2015.
+Known as **ES6** or **ECMAScript 2015** was finalized in June 2015.
 There were added renewed syntax to create complexed javascript applications with classes, modules etc.

 ___